 History of Lindisfarne Priory

-Lindisfarne – also known as Holy Island – was the site of the earliest Christian monastery in Anglo-Saxon Northumbria and one of the most important centres of early Christianity in England.
-Irish monks settled here in AD 635 at the invitation of the Northumbrian king, and the monastery became the centre of a major saint’s cult celebrating its bishop, Cuthbert.
-It was here that the masterpiece now known as the Lindisfarne Gospels was created in the early 8th century.
-The ruins now visible are those of a small priory established in the 12th century by monks from Durham, which claimed direct descent from the early monastery.
+Lindisfarne – also known as Holy Island – is one of the most important centres of early English Christianity.
+Irish monks settled here in AD 635 and the monastery became the centre of a major saint’s cult celebrating its bishop, Cuthbert.
+The masterpiece now known as the Lindisfarne Gospels was created here in the early 8th century.
+The ruins now visible are those of a 12th-century priory, which claimed direct descent from the early monastery.

 Following the general collapse of Roman military rule in the early 5th century, Britain had fragmented into numerous small kingdoms, many ruled by Anglo-Saxon warlords.
 By the 7th century Oswald’s Northumbrian kingdom dominated Britain.
 Northumbria consisted of two parts: Deira, centred on the old Roman city of York, and Bernicia further north.
 Oswald’s accession in 634 focused Northumbrian power in Bernicia, around the royal palaces at Yeavering, Mælmin (Milfield) and Bamburgh.